 - Use precise information and media.
 Use content related to your company’s sites.

 - Use internationally known symbols like an exclamation mark to draw attention to hazards and color codes like, for example, red for danger.

-- Use cartoons to make your instructions more entertaining and compelling.
+- Use animation or images to make your instructions more entertaining and compelling.